ml-eda/artifact-evaluation/checklist.md

 ## Checklist

- Together with the artifact abstract, this check-list will help us make sure that evaluators have appropriate competency and an access to the technology required to evaluate your artifacts.
+ Together with the artifact abstract, this checklist will help us make sure that evaluators have appropriate competency and access to the technology required to evaluate your artifacts.
  It can also be used as meta information to find your artifacts in Digital Libraries.

  ![](https://raw.githubusercontent.com/mlcommons/ck/master/docs/artifact-evaluation/image-general-workflow1.png)

- Fill in whatever is applicable with some informal keywords and remove unrelated items (please consider questions below just as informal hints that reviewers are usually concerned about):
+ Fill in whatever is applicable with some informal keywords and remove unrelated items (please consider the questions below just as informal hints that reviewers are usually concerned about):